AslakHol/curriculum-2016H/chapter4-html.md

 The child elements of `<html>` is the `<head>` and `<body>` elements.

 #### Head
-This element contains information about the document, and will not be rendered in the browsers.
+This element contains information about the document, and will not be rendered in the browser.
 Examples are link to resources, metadata, and the title shown in browser tabs.

 Below are some useful tags to know: